Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

 * Then we implement a similarity metric based on the number of seen articles that two users have in common:  the higher that number, the more simialr the users are considered to be.
 In the notebook there are actually two differnt proposals to measure this kind of similarity: one makes use of the dot product and another of the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

-* Based on the information above it is possible to implement a function that, given an input a `user_id` and a integer `m` is capable of returning the first `m` article read by the users that are the most similar to `user_id`, and that `user_id` has not yet interacted to.
+* Based on the information above it is possible to implement a function that, given an input a `user_id` and an integer `m` is capable of returning the first `m` article read by the users that are the most similar to `user_id`, and that `user_id` has not yet interacted to.
 * This function is than further refined to take into account also the absolute number of interactions that characterizes an article.

 As an example of the outcome of this section we can see the **top 10** recommendations for **user 20**: